 Biomedical waste management has recently emerged as a major concern not only to the medical facilities but also to the environment.
 Unregulated medical waste is a huge public health problem which has posed a grave threat not only to human health and safety but also to the environment from the current and future generations.
 The biomedical waste generated from health care units depends on multiple factors such as methods for waste management, type of health care units, occupancy of healthcare units, specialization of healthcare units, the ratio of reusable items in use, availability of infrastructure and resources, and more.

 Biomedical waste classification

 The World Health Organization (WHO), a specialized agency of the United Nations that is concerned with international public health has classified medical waste into eight categories:

-The dangers of poor management of biomedical waste have raised concern across the globe, especially in the light of the effects on human, health, and environment.
-It is well-known that there are several harmful effects to the environment including humans which arises by the hospital waste during the patient care.
+The dangers of poor management of biomedical waste have raised concerns across the globe, especially in the light of the effects on human, health, and the environment.
+It is well-known that there are several harmful effects to the environment including humans which arises by the hospital waste during patient care.
 The problems of waste disposal in hospitals and other health-care institutions have become issues of increasing concern.
 In the light of this environmental problem, here are some do’s and don’ts you should keep in mind:

 Do’s of proper biomedical waste disposal

 Make sure you seal the medical waste and segregate according to their proper waste disposal containers.
 Label them properly, and check local guidelines on how to properly dispose of them.

 If you use sharps at home (for example to administer insulin and other medications), make sure you have proper waste disposal bins in your house.
 You can also get in touch with local trash collectors to find out about sharps disposal programs in your area.
 Ask your healthcare provider or local hospital where and how you can get an FDA-approved biomedical waste container.
 This way, you can properly dispose of your needles and other sharps for you.

 Don’ts of proper biomedical waste disposal